 Authorized Shares.
-As December 31, 2018, we had 200,000 shares of common stock reserved for purchase by our eligible employees.
-In addition, the number of shares of common stock available for purchase by our eligible employees under the ESPP will automatically increase annually on January 1, in an amount equal to the lesser of (i) 1% of the total number of issued and outstanding shares of our common stock as of December 31 of the immediately preceding year, or (ii) 375,000 shares of our common stock.
-Notwithstanding the foregoing, our Board may act prior to January 1 of any calendar year to provide that there shall be no increase in the share reserve for such calendar year or that the increase in the share reserve for such calendar year shall be a lesser number of shares of common stock than would otherwise occur pursuant to the preceding sentence.
-On January 1, 2019, the total number of shares available for issuance under the ESPP was increased by 191,144 shares pursuant to this provision.
+As December 31, 2019, we had 364,488 shares of common stock reserved for future purchase by our eligible employees.
+In addition, the number of shares of common stock available for purchase by our eligible employees under the ESPP will automatically increase annually on January 1 of each year, in an amount equal to the lesser of (i) 1% of the total number of issued and outstanding shares of our common stock as of December 31 of the immediately preceding year, or (ii) 375,000 shares of our common stock.
+Notwithstanding the foregoing, our Board may act prior to January 1 of any year to provide that there shall be no increase in the share reserve for such calendar year or that the increase in the share reserve for such calendar year shall be a lesser number of shares of common stock than would otherwise occur pursuant to the preceding sentence.
+On January 1, 2020, the total number of shares available for issuance under the ESPP was increased by 192,080 shares pursuant to this provision.